PCICF: A Pedestrian Crossing Identification and Classification Framework: Introduction

 \section{Introduction}

-The development of information technology has changed people's opinions about vehicles, which are no longer simply mechatronic systems but software-intense innovation platforms compared to their predecessors.
-Today, a commercial passenger car could contain more than 100 million lines of code, compared with only 50,000 lines decades ago~\cite{ThisSpectrum}, depicting the challenge the automotive industry is facing for maintaining system quality.
-Meanwhile, the implementation of AI and ML in the automotive industry has been extensively studied in recent years, which led to two challenges for modern vehicles: First, the need for large computational power, and second, the rapid increase of onboard data to feed AI/ML software.
+The development of information technology has changed people's opinions about vehicles, which are no longer simply mechatronic systems but software-intensive innovation platforms compared to their predecessors.
+Today, a commercial passenger car could contain more than 100 million lines of code, compared with only 50,000 lines decades ago~\cite{ThisSpectrum}, depicting the challenge the automotive industry faces in maintaining system quality.
+Meanwhile, the implementation of AI and ML in the automotive industry has been extensively studied in recent years, which has led to two challenges for modern vehicles: First, the need for large computational power, and second, the rapid increase in onboard data to feed AI/ML software.